qusan1/LeiLab/OTS-IFC_imaging4AsynConfig/README.md

 The pulse repetition frequency of the laser is about ~80 MHz.

-The sampling rate of the ADCs is 10 GS/s.
+The sampling rate of the ADC is 10 GS/s.